cristocola/Pomodoro_Fusion_v2/TECHNICAL_DOCUMENTATION.md

-# Pomodoro Fusion Project Context
+# Pomodoro Fusion - Technical Documentation

-This document outlines the current state of the Pomodoro Fusion project.
+This document outlines the technical details of the Pomodoro Fusion project, including its architecture, deployment, and operational procedures.

 ## Recent Changes (July 17, 2025)
 - **Implemented Full Task-Based Pomodoro System:** The application has been upgraded from a simple session logger to a complete task management system that aligns with the official Pomodoro Technique.
 This was a major update involving new databases, API endpoints, and user interfaces.